 Historically, there was no thought about using nuclear materials for anything other than as a weapon.
-The people who developed the weapons had little concept and no interest of using uranium for peaceful purposes.
+The people who developed the weapons had little concept and no interest in the use of uranium for peaceful purposes.
 Is it any wonder that latecomers to the nuclear industry gave little thought to the long term consequences of their actions?
 None of them had a crystal ball to warn them of the risks they were taking.

 Be all that as it may, the essential thing here is that it is not likely that too many people bothered to concern themselves with the consequences of the decisions that built the nuclear industry.
 They didn’t have to; they likely thought that the industry will take care of those issues, or they did not understand the real effects we are now arguing about.
 Given the general attitudes towards the environment at the time, this is not so unbelievable.
 But, it has left a mess; a mess that cannot be covered up or ignored and is just not that easy to clean up.